Rkcr7/MarkSwift/README.md

 ## Configuration

 MarkSwift uses a `config.json` file to manage important settings.
 This file is automatically created with default values when the server starts if it doesn't exist.
+It's recommended to include your customized `config.json` in the root of your repository for deployment.

 ### Configuration File (`config.json`)